monome/monome.github.io/twenty.md

 ![](image/20/0602-eggs.jpg)

-february 2006, pomona &mdash; art in its natural habitat. somehow more people than just us decided a mechanical egg tapping drum machine deserved such treatment.
+february 2006, pomona &mdash; art in its natural habitat. a grid and old computer electro-acoustic egg-tapping drum machine.

 ![](image/20/0508-pcb.jpg)

-august 2005, pasadena &mdash; our first ever circuit board promised that some day the wires maybe wouldn't fall out during a show. the wire debugging flurry was spectacular theatre but we could see it wasn't a sustainable career path.
+august 2005, pasadena &mdash; our first ever circuit board promised that some day the wires maybe wouldn't fall out during a show. the wire debugging flurry was spectacular theatre but maybe not a sustainable career path.

 ![](image/20/1009-barnshow.jpg)

-september 2010, delhi &mdash; we had no idea what was coming later.
+september 2010, delhi &mdash; we had no idea what was coming.

 ![](image/20/0712-philadelphia.jpg)